MazenWK/AUC-Registration-Program/README.md

 - Watch the magic happen at 12:00 AM
 - Mostly reliable 👍

-> I am not by any means respoinble for any failures of the application on your side
+> I am not by any means respoinble for any failures of the application on your side <br />
 > I'm a freshman, give me a break